-The Company concluded the Public Warrants and Private Placement Warrants, or the Warrants, meet the definition of a derivative under ASC 815- Derivatives and Hedging and are recorded as liabilities.
+The Company concluded the Public Warrants and Private Placement Warrants, or the Warrants, meet the definition of a derivative under ASC 815- Derivatives and Hedging (as described in Note 2) and are recorded as liabilities.
 Upon the Closing, the fair value of the Warrants was recorded on the balance sheet.
-The fair value of the Warrants are remeasured as of each balance sheet date, which resulted in a non-cash gain of \$0.6 million and \$0.2 million in the condensed consolidated statements of operations for the three and nine months ended September 30, 2024, respectively, and a non-cash loss of \$0.5 million and \$0.8 million in the condensed consolidated statements of operations for the three and nine months ended September 30, 2023, respectively.
-See Note 5, "Fair Value Measurements" to these condensed consolidated financial statements for additional information.
+The fair value of the Warrants is remeasured as of each balance sheet date, which resulted in a non-cash loss of \$0.9 million and non-cash gain of \$0.7 million on the condensed consolidated statements of operations for the three months ended March 31, 2024 and 2023, respectively.
+For additional information, see Note 5, "Fair Value Measurements."